eellak/gsoc2018-librecust/README.md

 The final report for GSOC 2018, as written by Arvanitis Christos, and in the form of a gist file, can be found [here](https://gist.github.com/arvchristos/64a4c37bc9060e27ad82fb6258ad9dbf).

 # Future Work
-The following future work can be done to improve the state of Librecust project:
+The following future work can be done to improve the state of librecust project:

 1. Add more sources to `Insert Law` functionality for uneventful access to the vast majority of law documents (Only access to [gsoc2018-3gm](https://github.com/eellak/gsoc2018-3gm) database)
 2. Merge current document with external elements: By the end of the project, for every external document a bookmark is provided to give access to external element positions to future developers that attempt to implement this functionality.
 Complete merging requires canvas writing to external document elements (e.g. `png`, `pdf`...) in order for page numbering to be included.
 The exported document can be a pdf including all documents referenced in the main editing one.